-GABA A receptor Control Tenth seizure moduration is contributed to pharmaco-resistance to BZP C Control Tenth seizure Receptor trafficking
+GABA A receptor moduration is contributed to pharmaco-resistance to BZP

+Receptor trafficking

-Figure 1: Model of our hypothesis of receptor trafficking in transition of single seizures to status epilepticus.
-Top: after repeated seizures, the synaptic membrane of GABA_A receptors forms clathrin-coated pits, which internalise as clathrin-coated vesicles (C), inactivating the receptors because they are no longer within reach of the neurotransmitter.
-These vesicles develop into endosomes (E), which can deliver the receptors to lysosomes (L) where they are destroyed, or to the Golgi apparatus (G) from where they are recycled to the membrane.
+Figure 1: Model of our hypothesis of receptor trafficking in transition of single seitures to status epilepticus Top: after repeated seizures, the synaptic membrane of CABA, receptors forms clathin-coated pits, which internalise as clathrin-coated vesicles (C), inactivating the receptors because they are no longer within reach of the neurotransmitter.
+These vesicles develop into endosomes (E), which can deliver the receptors to lysosomes (I), which can deliver the receptors to lysosomes (I) where they are excluded to the membrane.
 Bottom: by contrast, in NMDA synapses, subunits are mobilised to the synaptic membrane and assemble into additional receptors.
-As a result of this trafficking, the number of functional NMDA receptors per synapse increases whereas the number of functional GABA_A receptors decreases.99
+As a result of this trafficking, the number of functional NMDA receptors per synapse increases whereas the number of functional GABA, receptors decreases.